 Charles Babbage (1791 – 1871) was a British mathematician, philosopher and engineer.
 He is often called the “father of the computer”, having invented the first mechanical computer (the Difference engine), and an improved, programmable version (the Analytical Engine).

 In theory, these machines could automatically perform certain calculations stored on cards or tape.
 However, due to the high production costs, they were never fully completed during Babbage’s lifetime.
 In 1991, a functional replica was constructed at the Science Museum in London.

 Augustin-Louis Cauchy (1789 – 1857) was a French mathematician and physicist.
-He contributed to a wide range of areas in mathematics, and dozens of theorems and named after him.
+He contributed to a wide range of areas in mathematics, and dozens of theorems are named after him.

 Cauchy formalised calculus and analysis, by reformulating and proving results where previous mathematicians were much more careless and imprecise.
 He founded the field of complex analysis, studied permutation groups, and worked on optics, fluid dynamics and elasticity theory.

 Carl Friedrich Gauss (1777 – 1855) was arguably the greatest mathematician in history.
 He made groundbreaking discoveries in just about every field of mathematics, from algebra and number theory to statistics, calculus, geometry, geology and astronomy.